IELTS Speaking topic - Holidays and celebrations #1 - EngExam.info

 I’m going to tell you about Oktoberfest, the renown festival of beer that, naturally, is in the month of October.
 The finest beermakers come there for the public to have a taste of their product.
 Naturally, this celebration of beer attracts many enthusiasts from all around the world.
 It is no surprise that many plan their trip around visiting it!

-One thing I find upsetting though is the culture of drinking.
+However, one thing I find upsetting is the culture of drinking.
 Here in Bavaria we nurture the idea that you drink beer to savour the taste, not to get drunk.
 With many festival visitors it doesn’t seem to be the case.
-Often they get so drunk they can barely walk.
-However, I tend to think it is the irresistible taste of fresh beer so they simply can’t have enough of it!
+It is not rare for them to get so drunk they can barely walk.
+However, I tend to think it is the irresistible taste of fresh beer, so they simply can’t have enough of it!

 IELTS Speaking Part 3